-22. YouTube Edu
+33. YouTube Edu

 extensive playlists on various subjects, from physics and chemistry to filmmaking and public speaking.

 34. Ted Talks

 tech, business, and education subtitled in over 100 languages.
 You can integrate Ted Talks into your lessons to spark creativity and innovation in

 SchoolTube is a K-12 free video hosting platform that helps you integrate video content relating to subjects or concepts into your lessons without YouTube.
 The Free plan provides you with unlimited video hosting, video and audio creation apps, unlimited shareable playlists, automatic closed captioning, and a video quiz app.

-26. Google Books
+37. Google Books